JorgeCastilloPrz/Corleone/README.md

 Gradle dependency
 -----------------

-Since the project is still in a SNAPSHOT version of it, you will need to add the following repositories to your project to get the dependency resolved.
+Since the project is still a snapshot, you will need to add the following repositories to your project to get the dependency resolved.

 ```groovy
 repositories {